PallaviMadhukar/Facial-Recognition/README.md

 The [known](/known.csv) and [unknown](/unknown.csv) encoding data(specific facial features) are uploaded in a csv file.

 Step 3.
-We need to search known_images and [identify missing_images](/Facialrec.ipnyb) by comparing the encoding data present in the csv files.
+We need to search known_images and [identify missing_images](/Facialrec.ipynb) by comparing the encoding data present in the csv files.

 ### For aging
 Step 4.
 We [divide the missing_images into folders according to their age](folders_for_police.ipynb), referencing the metadata.
 The result is attached [here.](/police_db1.zip)

 Step 5.
-We [preprocess](/preproc.ipynb) for each folder.
+We preprocess each image.
 This identifies faces, isolates, crops, resizes to (128,128), and converts RGB image to greyscale.
 <p align="center">
   <img src="preproc_op.jpeg">
 </p>